-Our corporate headquarters are located in South San Francisco, California, where we currently lease approximately 62,000 square feet of office and laboratory space pursuant to a lease dated February 28, 2019, of which approximately 23,000 square feet was subleased to Freenome Holdings, Inc. as of June 2021 through August 31, 2024.
+Our corporate headquarters are located in South San Francisco, California, where we currently lease approximately 62,000 square feet of office and laboratory space pursuant to a lease dated February 28, 2019, of which approximately 23,000 square feet was subleased as of June 2021 through August 2024 and approximately 15,000 square feet was subleased as of July 2022 through June 2024.
 The majority of our employees work at our corporate headquarters.